Why do you provide support by email?

 Using written communication allows us to route your question to the person or people on our staff most qualified to answer it.

 For example, if you contact us with a question about an obscure mail program error, there's a good chance someone here is familiar with it.
-If so, we'll make sure that person answers your question.
+If so, we'll make sure that person answers your question next, even if they’re helping someone else when you first contact us.
 We might also collaborate by getting several people to quickly review your question — two (or more) heads are better than one.

 In contrast, if you called us on the phone, you'd just be talking to whoever happens to be free at that moment.
 While all our staff are competent people, nobody can be an expert in everything.